11 techniques to evaluate and adapt your time usage

 Based on Aeon, Faber, & Panaccio, 2021

 Research backs this pattern.
-Brigitte Claessens, Wendelien van Eerde, Christel Rutte, and Robert Roe reviewed 32 empirical studies in Personnel Review and found that perceived control of time is the strongest link between time management behavior and positive outcomes [3].
+Brigitte Claessens, Wendelien van Eerde, Christel Rutte, and Robert Roe reviewed 32 empirical studies in Personnel Review and identified perceived control of time as a central mediating factor between time management behavior and positive outcomes [3].
 When a system stops matching reality, perceived control drops and stress rises.

 Here’s the catch though.
 The decay is invisible.
 You don’t wake up one morning thinking, “My system stopped working yesterday at 2:15 PM.”
 Instead, friction accumulates slowly.
 Meetings creep into deep work blocks.
 A new project adds 30 minutes of daily admin that nobody budgeted for.
 The gap between what your calendar says and what actually happens widens by small increments.